 Mao Zedong was born in Hunan province, the son of an affluent peasant.
-He began his life as a librarian and teacher, while studying both left wing Western political texts and the writings of ancient Chinese scholars.
+He began his life as a librarian and teacher while studying both left-wing Western political texts and the writings of ancient Chinese scholars.
 In 1921 Mao became a founding member of the CCP, attending the first meeting of the party in Shanghai.
-For much of the 1920s he worked as a party functionary in Shanghai and as a regional leader in his native Hunan.
+For much of the 1920s, he worked as a party functionary in Shanghai and as a regional leader in his native Hunan.
 In 1927 Mao led the Autumn Harvest Uprising, an unsuccessful rebellion against Nationalists and landlords in Hunan province.
 In 1929 he led the formation of a ‘peasant soviet’ in the southern province of Jiangxi.
 Despite his successes there, Mao was elbowed from power in Jiangxi after the party’s national leaders relocated there in 1931.
 An encirclement campaign by the Nationalists forced the CCP and the Red Army to abandon Jiangxi in 1934, triggering the famous Long March.

 Mao Zedong’s leadership during the Long March (1934-35) and the Yan’an Soviet (1936-1949), combined with a power shift at the Zunyi conference (1935), increased his prominence and support in the CCP.
 By the mid-1940s Mao had become the party’s political, military and ideological leader.
 His ascendancy, however, was not bloodless or painless.
 Mao’s rectification campaign in Yan’an was designed, in part, to intimidate, marginalise and eradicate his opponents.
 While based in Yan’an, Mao worked on developing and refining his own political philosophy.
 His political writings, later dubbed Maoism or ‘Mao Zedong Thought’. would become the official ideology of the CCP.
 In 1949 Mao led the communists to victory in the Chinese Civil War and proclaimed the formation of the People’s Republic of China.

 Mao’s policies in the early 1950s began China’s transition from an undeveloped agricultural economy into an industrial and military superpower.
 His agrarian reform program began with peasants seizing land from landlords, many of whom were punished for their exploitation of others.
-In the mid 1950s Mao implemented a Soviet style economic program, the First Five Year Plan, and set about collectivising peasant land into huge communes.
+In the mid-1950s Mao implemented a Soviet-style economic program, the First Five Year Plan, and set about collectivising peasant land into huge communes.
 In 1958 Mao launched his second Five Year Plan, dubbed the Great Leap Forward, demanding that China’s heavy industries and steel production grow to exceed that of Western nations.
-Mao’s ambitious plans did produce industrial growth but it came at enormous human cost.
-By 1959 some of Mao’s fellow party leaders were criticising the Great Leap Forward and urging a more moderate approach.
+Mao’s ambitious plans did produce industrial growth but it came at an enormous human cost.
+By 1959, some of Mao’s fellow party leaders were criticising the Great Leap Forward and urging a more moderate approach.
 Mao resigned the presidency of the People’s Republic (April 1959) and in the early 1960s reluctantly stepped back from matters of government and policy.

-In the mid 1960s Mao launched the Cultural Revolution, a movement to identify and cleanse anti-socialist ideas in academia, art and literature.
+In the mid-1960s Mao launched the Cultural Revolution, a movement to identify and cleanse anti-socialist ideas in academia, art and literature.
 The Cultural Revolution became a sweeping social and political movement, underpinned by one of the strongest personality cults in history.
-It was driven by political radicals, most of them students, who were fanatically loyal to Mao, his ideas and his socialist vision.
+It was driven by political radicals, most of them students fanatically loyal to Mao, his ideas and his socialist vision.
 As an international leader Mao was famously hostile to Western nations, particularly the United States, which he described as a nation of “hangmen”.
 Mao generally left foreign policy matters to his premier, Zhou Enlai, though he did meet US president Richard Nixon during the latter’s 1972 visit to China.
 The final years of Mao’s reign were marked by illness and incapacity; socialist policy during this period was largely controlled by the Gang of Four.
 When Mao died in September 1976 it triggered a tidal wave of grief and sorrow around China.